Table of Contents

-5. Factors to be considered during the Selection of Materials for DPC
+4. Factors to be Considered During the Selection of Materials for DPC

 a.
-For DPC above ground level, it is desirable to use cement concrete of ratio 1:2:4 (M15).
+For DPC above ground level, it is desirable to use cement concrete of a ratio of 1:2:4 (M15).

 In the case of a damp and humid atmosphere, a richer mix of concrete must be used.